nxtlo/sain/README.md

 # sain

-a dependency-free library that implements some of the Rust core standard types.
+a dependency-free library that implements some of the Rust core functionalities for Python.

-This library provides a type-safe mechanism for writing Python code, such as the `Result` and `Option` types, which provides zero exception handling and errors as values.
+This library provides a type-safe mechanism for writing Python code, such as the `Result` and `Option` types, which provides zero exception handling and and simply return errors as values.

-This doesn't change the fact that you're still using `Python`, the core point is to provide more idiomatic Rust code into the Python world with Zero-cost.
+This doesn't change the fact that you're still using `Python`, the core point is to provide more idiomatic Rust code as Python code with almost no cost.

+multiple `core`/`std` types are implemented in Python.
+Check the [project documentation](https://nxtlo.github.io/sain/sain.html)

 ## Install